jaydeepc/mindwave-python/README.md

 Changelog:
 ==========

+- 05 may 2013: add gplv3 LICENSE
-05 may 2013: fft based eye blink detection
+- 05 may 2013: fft based eye blink detection
-05 may 2013: important bug-fixes in the data parser (this breaks the naive eye blink detector) 04 may 2013: added two visualization tools
+- 05 may 2013: important bug-fixes in the data parser (this breaks the naive eye blink detector)
+- 04 may 2013: added two visualization tools
-01 may 2013: added support for asic eeg power values, raw wave values, and proper checksum checking
+- 01 may 2013: added support for asic eeg power values, raw wave values, and proper checksum checking